Wondering how aging with cerebral palsy can affect your health and wellbeing?

 Aging with cerebral palsy affects not only the body but also the mind.

-Adults with cerebral palsy are more likely to experience depression or anxiety than non-disabled adults.
+Adults with cerebral palsy are more likely to experience depression or anxiety than those without a disability.

 Another good idea is to join a support group for cerebral palsy.
 There, you can meet people who have gone through similar experiences as you and learn new ways to cope.